 This usually isn’t a super expensive album, but the limited first pressing on blue vinyl is worth a pretty penny.

 This album usually sells for around $300.
-This copy was owned personally by Glenn Danzig and is factory sealed.
+This copy was owned personally by Glenn Danzig and is factory-sealed.

-VALUE $600 USD
+VALUE $600

 4. Rich Kids On LSD – Rock N Roll Nightmare LP 1987 Alchemy VM104

 I usually don’t include autographed albums because it is such a subjective value.
 Even unsigned, this album is $300-$400 if the comic book is included and in good condition.
-However, I included this one with the autographs because everyone in this band is pretty much dead.
+However, I included this one with the autographs because everyone in this band is dead.

-VALUE $500 USD
+VALUE $500

 5. Pantera – Power Metal LP 1988 Metal Magic Records – MMR-1988